Pinafore/cl1-hw/project/qa.md

  a search over Wikipedia.

-*FIRST STEP (Conversion)*: Given a dataset, match its questions with
+*FIRST STEP (Conversion)*: Given a dataset, match its questions with another question (with the same answer) in another data.
+An easy way of doing this would be to have a threshold on word overlap.
+Then use those as MT pairs with a simple MT system.

+*NEXT STEPS*: Generating better examples, seeing if they're useful.
+1. Include evidence during conversion.
+2. See if systems / humans can answer the generated questions (they should) or can tell if they're generated automatically (they shouldn't).
+3. If you train a system on the original domain with synthetic question, does accuracy improve?

 Model when an answer would be asked
 -----------------------------------